-To retrieve the Search Engine Results Page (SERP), we manually issue every query on a Desktop browser to an English language Google search engine from the United Kingdom in 'incognito mode'.
-The authors inspect the results and save the raw HTML content to include as part of the resource.
-We note queries with potential localization issues (local store phone number, location, or hours).
-Based on the criteria described in Section 5, we exclude these queries because they are unanswerable without local context (not provided in DL).
+Google search engine from the United Kingdom in 'incognito mode'.
+The authors inspect the results and save the raw HTML content to include in the resource.
+We note queries with potential localization issues (location, region-specific language, or time).
+Based on the criteria described in Section 5, we exclude these queries because they are unanswerable without local context that is not provided.